Braces: Types, Care, and What To Expect

 These attach to one of your molars and anchors the other parts of your braces.

 Often placed on the arch wire, springs apply pressure in between the two of your teeth, push them apart and add space.

 Getting dental braces and having them is generally a very safe procedure.

 However, there can be certain risks which are either short-term or long-term.

 Let’s find out more about it!

-With having braces on, it gets difficult to clean teeth properly which leads to accumulation of food and bacteria-filled plaque deposits.
+This leads to accumulation of food and bacteria-filled plaque deposits.

 It can further lead to: